 Faster approvals and simpler permitting processes ensure communities can get started sooner and homes are built faster, driving down costs for homebuyers.

-New homebuyers foot the bill for utility and community infrastructure, everything from sewer pipes to libraries.
-These charges must remain predictable and reasonable with clear public reporting.
+New home buyers foot the bill for utility and community infrastructure, everything from sewer pipes to libraries.
+These charges must remain predictable with clear public reporting

 Align infrastructure, land use, and housing supply decisions to keep housing costs stable over time.